-We are involved, and may become involved in the future, in disputes and other legal or regulatory proceedings that could adversely affect our financial results.
+Disputes and other legal or regulatory proceedings could adversely affect our financial results.

-We are, and may in the future become, party to litigation, other disputes or regulatory proceedings.
+We are, and may in the future become, party to litigation, other disputes or regulatory proceedings across a wide range of matters, including ones relating to employment, real estate, environmental, regulatory, advertising, trade relations, tax, privacy and product liability matters (including asbestos-related claims).
 In general, claims made by us or against us in litigation, disputes or other proceedings can be expensive and time consuming to bring or defend against and could result in settlements, injunctions or damages that could significantly affect our business.
-We are currently vigorously contesting certain of these claims.
-However, it is not possible to predict the final resolution of the litigation, disputes or proceedings to which we currently are or may in the future become party to, and the impact of certain of these matters on our business could be material.
+It is not possible to predict the final resolution of the litigation, disputes or proceedings to which we currently are or may in the future become party to, and the impact of certain of these matters on our business could be material.